Farfetch/rules-framework/docs/add-rules.md

     RuleAddPriorityOption.AtBottom
     ```

-- Add at a rules' name priority, which causes that rule and subsequent rules with larger priority to be pushed down by one priority value.
+- Add at a rules' name priority, which causes that rule and subsequent rules with larger priority to be pushed to the bottom by one priority value.

     ```csharp
     RuleAddPriorityOption.ByRuleName(string ruleName)